Heat Alert: Miami beats Boston 109-103 for 2-1 series lead

 TIP-INS

-The Celtics’ 24 turnovers led to 33 Miami points.
-The Heat had nine turnovers that led to nine Celtics points. … Miami’s bench outscored Boston’s 26-16. … The Heat shot 64% in the first quarter, but finished at 46.7%. … Penn State coach and former Celtics assistant Micah Shrewsberry and Providence College coach Ed Cooley were both in attendance.
+The Heat forced 24 turnovers in all to lead to 33 Miami points.
+The Heat also had nine turnovers that led to nine Celtics points. … Miami’s bench outscored Boston’s 26-16. … The Heat shot 64% in the first quarter, but finished at 46.7%. … Penn State coach and former Celtics assistant Micah Shrewsberry and Providence College coach Ed Cooley were both in attendance.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports